 Maybe that’s why Aristotle stated that “A speaker who is attempting to move people to thought or action must concern himself with pathos.”

 The wise old Greek knew a thing or two about getting in the groove with the magnificent beings that people are – people like you, and your stakeholders.

 Always remember: Your interactions and relationships with your stakeholders embody basic human-to-human dynamics.
 Emotions are central to such dynamics.

-Tapping into your stakeholders’ emotions can often be far more compelling than relying solely or excessively on data or logic, or counting on your job title or position, your good looks or your swagger.
-And if you have established a sound reputation – one of integrity, credibility, empathy, sincerity and trustworthiness – then you’ll find it all the more easy to win stakeholders over.
+Tapping into your stakeholders’ emotions can often be far more compelling than relying solely or excessively on bucketloads of data or logic, or counting on your job title or position, your good looks or your swagger.
+And if you have established a sound reputation – one of integrity, credibility, empathy, sincerity and trustworthiness – then you’ll find it all the easier to win stakeholders over.